Skip to main content

 Female model sensually posing and pulling her hair back

 Significant weight loss leads to hanging, loose skin in many areas of the body, especially the upper arms.
-Many massive weight loss patients are happy about losing the weight but are unhappy with their upper arm excess because it leads to excess upper arm flabbiness and hanging skin.
-Often these patients will not wear sleeveless shirts and, as with many other parts of their bodies, will continue to have decreased self-esteem.
+Many patients who achieve massive weight loss are happy about shedding the pounds but are unhappy with their upper arms because losing weight often leads to excess upper arm flabbiness and hanging skin.
+It can be discouraging to accomplish massive weight loss only to experience sagging excess skin that detracts from their appearance.
+These patients regularly avoid sleeveless shirts and other revealing clothing, even in warm weather.
+Frustrated with how saggy skin does not respond to exercise, they will often continue to have decreased self-esteem.

 What Is Brachioplasty?

-An arm lift, also known as brachioplasty or upper arm reduction, is designed to eliminate the hanging upper arm skin and fat to allow patients more freedom and self-confidence.
+An arm lift, or brachioplasty or upper arm reduction, is a cosmetic procedure designed to eliminate the hanging upper arm skin and fat to provide a slimmer, more defined contour that highlights the underlying musculature of the arms.
+Additionally, brachioplasty gives patients more freedom and self-confidence, allowing them to enjoy their post-weight loss aesthetic fully.

 What Is an Aly-Posterior Scar Brachioplasty?

 There are a variety of ways to reduce upper arm excess.
 Dr. Aly developed his arm lift technique over 20 years ago specifically to treat the extensive nature of upper arm excess that massive weight loss patients often present with.
-It is based on understanding how the deformity is formed and its anatomic basis.
-This was not understood by plastic surgeons prior to the introduction of the Aly-posterior scar brachioplasty.
+This technique is based on understanding how the deformity is formed and its anatomic basis.
+This was understood poorly by most plastic surgeons until after the introduction of the Aly-posterior scar brachioplasty.

-Dr. Aly discovered that a normal anatomic structure of the arm, called the “posterior fold,” is what becomes excessive.
+Dr. Aly discovered that a standard anatomic structure of the arm called the “posterior fold,” is what becomes excessive in severe cases of sagging arm skin.

 Patient photo showing posterior fold

-The posterior fold transitions from the upper arm, thru the armpit, and onto the chest wall.
-In people who have normal anatomy the skin of the posterior fold is adherent to the underlying muscles and it is part of the normal appearance of the upper arm as it connects the upper arm to the armpit and chest wall.
+The posterior fold transitions from the upper arm, through the armpit, and onto the chest wall.
+In people who have normal anatomy, the skin of the posterior fold is adherent to the underlying muscles.
+It is part of the normal appearance of the upper arm as it connects the upper arm to the armpit and chest wall.

 Dr. Aly discovered that in massive weight loss patients who present with upper arm excess, the posterior fold is what becomes excessive.
 It hangs down and becomes problematic for the patient.